Dedicated DevOps & Cloud Team

 Yes.
 Most engagements start with an audit of what exists, what's defined in code, what was created manually, what's undocumented.
 We then decide together what to migrate to IaC, what to leave as-is, and what to replace.
 We don't insist on a full rebuild.
 If your EC2 setup is working and the only issue is a missing CI/CD pipeline, we fix the CI/CD pipeline.

 We build compliance-aligned infrastructure from the start rather than retroactively mapping controls to an existing setup.
 For SOC 2: encryption at rest and in transit, IAM least-privilege policies, audit logging (CloudTrail, AWS Config), automated evidence collection for change management controls, and network segmentation.
 For HIPAA: PHI encryption at rest (AES-256), encrypted backups with access controls, audit trails for all PHI access, and a BAA in place with cloud providers.
-We document the controls we implement so your compliance team has the evidence they need for audit.
+We document the controls we put in place so your compliance team has the evidence they need for audit.

 Work with us